 Neal was 2017-18 President of the American Library Association.
 He has served on the Council and Executive Board, and was ALA Treasurer during 2010-13.
 He is a member of the OCLC Board of Trustees.
 He has served on the Board and as President of the Association of Research Libraries, on the Board and as Chair of the Research Libraries Group (RLG), on the Board and as Chair of the National Information Standards Organization (NISO), and on the Board of the Digital Preservation Network.
-He is on the Board and has served as Treasurer of the Freedom to Read Foundation, and is on the Board and has served as Treasurer of the Metropolitan New York Library Council (METRO).
+He is on the Board and is the Treasurer of the Freedom to Read Foundation, and is on the Board and has served as Treasurer of the Metropolitan New York Library Council (METRO).
 He has also participated on numerous international, national, and state professional committees, and has been an active member of the International Federation of Library Associations (IFLA).
 He is a member of the Library Advisory Board of the University of the People.
 Within ALA, he is currently serving on the ALA Council and as chair of its Committee on Organization.
 He is a member of the Steering Committee on Organizational Effectiveness (SCOE), and has completed his service on the Executive Director Search Committee.
 He serves on the IMLS Reopening Archives, Libraries, and Museums Executive Project Steering Committee (REALM).
 He served on the ALA Forward Together Resolutions Task Force and is a member of the ALA Business Advisory Group.
 He is the current chair of the International Relations Round Table.
 He is a member of the ALA Endowment Trustees.